Ohilere01/DistanceCalculator/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 This is a google sheet project created to calculate distance for a logistics company from one point to another thereby estimating amount.
-Used appscript to write a script language to introduce and activate googlemaps API as a function on the sheet. <br />
+Used appscript to write a script language to introduce and activate googlemaps API as a function on the sheet.
+Data validation was also used to create dropdowns while formulas were also implemented to differentiate price as it relates to the dropdowns and keeping the sheet clean overall. <br />

 <h2>Utilities Used</h2>

 - <b>Apps Script</b>
-- <b>Google Map</b>
+- <b>Google Map API</b>

 <h2>Environments Used </h2>